Starting with Playlisty 3.1 you can save your Apple Music playlists to a file and then restore them later using the “Files” tab.

 To backup your playlists:

-- Once matching is complete, hit “Save” as you normally would.
+• Playlisty will then go through a “Reading” phase where it retrieves all available identifiers for the tracks you’ve selected.
+Once reading is complete, hit “Save” as you normally would.
 Note: it’s not worth “fixing” any tracks which have not matched at this point.
 All tracks will be written to your archive file – regardless of whether they matched – and if any need fixing you’ll be able to do that when you import them later.

 To restore your playlists:

-- Select the “Files” tab in Playlisty and use the ‘+’ button to add the .plif file you created earlier.
+• Navigate to the “Files” tab in Playlisty and then select the download icon from the picker at the top-left of the screen.
+Use the ‘+’ button to add the .plif file you created earlier.
 Hit “Next…”

-- Once matching is complete you will have the opportunity to select the playlists you want to restore from the .plif file by checking/unchecking the “Save?” checkbox next to each.
+• Once reading is complete you will have the opportunity to select the playlists you want to restore from the .plif file by checking/unchecking the “Save?” checkbox next to each.
 If any tracks need “fixing” you should do it here.

 What exactly gets backed up?